dav23r/wgtunnel/README.md

 ```
 At this point target binary `./tunnel` is created.
 It should be run with superuser privileges since it creates network devices via `netlink`.

+## Prerequisites for deployment
+On both server and the client `docker` client and runtime and kernel implementation of `wireguard` should be present.

 ## Run on HOST A (server)
 ```
 dav23r@dav23r-NUC7i3DNKE:~$ sudo ./tunnel